prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 ```

 **Key Features:**
-- ✅ Managed via "Manage Assignments" dialog (Actions menu)
+- ✅ Managed via "Manage Subjects" dialog (Actions menu)
 - ✅ One row per teacher-subject-grade-section combination
-- ✅ Active assignments (Status = "Active") are used for template generation
+- ✅ Active subjects (Status = "Active") are used for template generation
-- ✅ Inactive assignments (Status = "Inactive") are preserved for history
+- ✅ Inactive subjects (Status = "Inactive") are preserved for history
-- ✅ OGS template dialog only shows teachers with active assignments
+- ✅ OGS template dialog only shows teachers with active subjects
-- ✅ Subjects are auto-detected from assignments when generating templates
+- ✅ Subjects are auto-detected from subjects when generating templates
 - ✅ Sheet is auto-created when first assignment is added
 - ✅ Complete audit trail with creation/modification dates and user tracking
 - ✅ Modified date updates when assignment is reactivated or deleted

 **Workflow:**
-1. Admin uses "Manage Assignments" dialog to assign teachers
+1. Admin uses "Manage Subjects" dialog to assign teachers
 2. When generating OGS template, user selects Grade Level → Section
-3. System shows only teachers with active assignments for that grade/section
+3. System shows only teachers with active subjects for that grade/section
 4. User selects teacher
 5. System auto-detects all subjects assigned to that teacher for that grade/section
 6. Template is generated with one sheet per subject

 ---

-### **Sheet 3: ADVISORY** (Advisory Class Assignments)
+### **Sheet 3: ADVISORY** (Advisory Class Subjects)

 **Purpose:** Stores which teachers are assigned as advisors to which grade level and section combinations.
-This tracks advisory class assignments separately from subject teaching assignments.
+This tracks advisory class subjects separately from subject teaching subjects.
 Uses status (Active/Inactive) to manage changes over time.

 **🔒 PROTECTED SHEET - Scripts manage this automatically.
 Users manage via "Manage Advisory Classes" dialog.**